 3cm piece of fresh ginger, peeled and roughly chopped

 2 onions, finely chopped

 400 ml can organic coconut milk

 2 tbsp fresh coriander, chopped

 1. Chop the chillies roughly (if you prefer your curry mild, remove the seeds first).
 Place the chopped chilli, with the garlic and ginger, in a food processor or pestle and mortar and grind down to a rough paste.
 Set to one side.

 2. Heat the groundnut oil over a high heat.
 Once the oil is hot, add the mustard seeds and cumin seeds and cook for 30 seconds, by which time they will have started to brown and give off a lovely aroma.
 Add the asafoetida and stir, then add the onions.
 Reduce the heat and stir until the onions have become soft and translucent.
-Add the garlic, chilli and ginger paste, sea salt, cubed pumpkin, lentils and the turmeric and stir to combine, making sure all the pumpkin and lentils are exposed to the oil.
+Add the garlic, chilli and ginger paste, sea salt, cubed pumpkin, lentils, ground cumin and turmeric.
+Stir to combine, making sure all the pumpkin and lentils are exposed to the oil.
 Now add the chopped tomatoes, coconut milk, curry leaves and 500 ml fresh water.
 Stir, bring to the boil, then reduce the heat to a simmer.

 3. Cook for a further 20 minutes, or until the lentils are soft and the pumpkin is just tender.
 Stir in the garam masala and remove from the heat.

 4. Serve the curry hot, sprinkled with the chopped coriander and accompanied by plain basmati rice.